lglynn4912/-Computer-Vision-Machine-Learning-Portfolio_LaurenGlynn/README.md

 # Computer Vision & Machine Learning Portfolio — Lauren Glynn

 Welcome!
 This repository showcases my applied work in **machine learning and computer vision**.
-It spans **deep learning, classical CV, and applied pipelines**, demonstrating both breadth of fundamentals and depth in solving real-world problems.
+It spans **deep learning, classical CV, and applied pipelines**, demonstrating both breadth of fundamentals and depth in solving real-world ecology and entomology problems.

 ---